kiwilan/typescriptable-laravel/README.md

 -   [ ] Use `appends` to define type for `Casts\Attribute` methods

 ## Installation

+> PHP 8.1+ is required and Laravel 9+ is recommended.

 You can install the package via composer: